 We are deeply sorry for your loss - the staff at Pedersen Funeral & Cremation Service

-Pedersen Funeral Home in Morris is in care of arrangements for Art.
+Pedersen Funeral Home in is care of arrangements for Ole.